chargebee/cashier-chargebee/DOCUMENTATION.md

 The rest of this section will deal with configuring and using entitlements in your Laravel app.

 *Note 1*: The current implementaion of entitlements only fetches the subscription level entitlements for the user.
-Only (customer entitlements)[https://apidocs.chargebee.com/docs/api/customer_entitlements?lang=php] are generally available to all Chargebee sites, this package will be updated to use that instead.
+Once the [Customer Entitlements](https://apidocs.chargebee.com/docs/api/customer_entitlements?lang=php) are generally available to all Chargebee sites, this package will be updated to use that instead.

 *Note 2*: The default implementation of `EntitlementAccessVerifier` only handles features of type switch.